 If you’ve been granted a 417 visa, spending three months working in regional NSW can qualify you for a second year visa.
-It's a great incentive to try the quintessential Australian working holiday in an outback pub, or as a jackeroo or jilleroo on a cattle or sheep station.
+It's a great incentive to experience the quintessential Australian working holiday in an outback pub, or on a farm, cattle or sheep station.
 For more information and to apply, head to the Department of Immigration and Border Protection website.